akr024/ProductStore/README.md

 # ProductStore
-A small-scale fullstack project about a product store
+A small-scale fullstack project about a product store.